MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/move-resources.md

 1. In Azure portal, locate the resource group with your Arc Server machine resource and select that resource.

    If the SQL Server instance is a failover cluster instance (FCI), select all of the Arc Server machine resources.
+Include both the active node and all inactive nodes.

 1. Select **Move**>**Move to another resource group** or **Move to another subscription**.
 1. In **Move resources**, provide the required information.
 Select **Next**.